 The park is a perfect place for children to run about as the only traffic is the horse drawn carriages.
 We spent a couple of hours wandering around slowly.
 If you’re feeling energetic you can hire a double bike with a shaded canopy for the kids to sit under.

 There are some museums at the far end of the park but we didn’t go inside.
 Instead we took a ride on one of the horse-drawn carriages as the Cub was desperate to from the moment she first saw them.
-The ride cost about €40 and took us at a fairly sedate pace through the park to the Plaza de España.
+The ride cost about €40 (!) and took us at a fairly sedate pace through the park to the Plaza de España.
 It’s not a guided tour by any means; our driver mumbled a few words about the park but that was about it!
+However, the kids loved the ride – this was probably their favourite thing to do in Seville!

 Plaza de España

 At the edge of the park sits the Plaza de España.
-A large plaza and a huge, semicircular building with a tower at each end, it’s certainly an impressive sight.
-It was built in 1928 for the Ibero-American Exposition so it’s not very old.
+Consisting of a large plaza and a huge, semicircular pavilion with a tower at each end, it’s certainly an impressive sight.
+It was built in 1928 for the Ibero-American Exposition so it’s not very old compared to some of the other buildings in Seville.
 In the middle of the plaza is a large fountain and a semicircular lake with blue-tiled arched bridges crossing it.

 Eagle-eyed Star Wars fans will spot that the Plaza was used as Naboo in Attack of the Clones (and was also featured in Lawrence of Arabia, but I bet your kids haven’t seen that!).

 All along the plaza you’ll find tiled alcoves with a painted background representing each Spanish province.
 The alcoves are a pretty place to stop for a rest, and you definitely get a feel of the region’s Moorish influence here.
+It’s traditional for Spanish people to have a picture taken in their home province’s alcove when they visit Seville so you’ll probably see lots of Spanish tourists.
 The kids had fun scrambling over the alcoves playing hide and seek, and running across the plaza to splash in the fountain.

 Real Alcázar de Sevilla